OrthogonalDesign/DDD_Introduction/PITCHME.md

 # DDD Introduction

 ---
-# DDD Introduction
+### DDD Introduction
-DDD is NOT a technology NOR Methodology
+- DDD is NOT a technology NOR Methodology

-DDD is just a set of principles and patterns of design
+- DDD is just a set of principles and patterns of design

 Note:

 Most of time the principles/patterns tell you what you NOT to do instead what you do

 ---
-# DDD is
-## Ubiquitous language cross
+### DDD is Ubiquitous language
 * Business Analyst
 * Domain Expert
 * Developer